atulsinghofficial/spatic_python_internship/README.md

-# Now Resources used to help me in this Task
+# Resources used in this Task

 1 - Geopy
 https://pypi.org/project/geopy/